VM Backup

 1. If you enable image-level backup for the backup policy, Veeam Backup for Microsoft Azure performs the following operations:

-To reduce the amount of data read from snapshot, Veeam Backup for Microsoft Azure uses the changed block tracking (CBT) mechanism: during incremental backup sessions, Veeam Backup for Microsoft Azure compares the new cloud-native snapshot with the previous one and reads only those data blocks that have changed since the previous backup session.
+To reduce the amount of data read from virtual disks, Veeam Backup for Microsoft Azure uses the changed block tracking (CBT) mechanism: during incremental backup sessions, Veeam Backup for Microsoft Azure compares the new cloud-native snapshot with the previous one and reads only those data blocks that have changed since the previous backup session.
 For more information, see Changed Block Tracking.

 Note